thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 > **_PROTIP:_** **If you don't have any deployment rings, consider reusing your autopatch groups as shown in the above sample, so you can deploy updates in a staggered approach, to avoid deploying big changes to all your devices at the same time.
 Autopatch automatically divides your devices in rings, so need to do it manually.
 Default is 1% For Ring 1 (First), 9% for Ring 2 (Fast) and 90% for Ring 3 (Broad).
 Ring 0 (Test) can be reserved for members of your team, and needs to be manually assigned in autopatch.
 The default group names for autopatch starts with "Modern Workplace Devices-Windows Autopatch-" You can manually assign you and your colleagues devices in the Intune team to the Test group in autopatch**

 ## Bonus: Remediation and PowerShell script for on-demand updates
-It's possible to run a one-time update of all dell drivers/firmware using a remediation or a PowerShell Script.
+It's possible to run a one-time update of all dell drivers/firmware, where we trigger dcu-cli.exe from Command Update, using a remediation or a PowerShell Script.
 The PowerShell script can be assigned to a group of devices, whilst the remediation the be run on-demand for troubleshooting purposes.
 PowerShell scripts only runs once, after it has been run succesfully, and if it fails 3 times, then it will also stop running.

 ### PowerShell script